Why Your Good-Looking Website Still Isn’t Making Sales

 • Simple booking flows for calls or appointments

-• Short testimonials or review snippets
+• Short testimonials or review snippets from relevant clients

-• Case study highlights or before-and-after-style outcomes
+• Case study highlights or before-and-after style outcomes

 Optimising the Page Experience for Action, Not Browsing